Files

 • Modular Design: Three independent sub-servers with prefixed namespacing

-• Auto-Discovery: Prowler App tools are automatically discovered and registered
+• Auto-Discovery: Prowler tools are automatically discovered and registered

 • LLM Optimization: Response models minimize token usage by excluding empty values